repnz/apc-research/README.md

 This shows how we can abuse the NtTestAlert call that is called before the win32 start address of the thread to execute an APC.

+### NtWaitForSingleObjectUserApc

+This test shows how NtWaitForSingleObject returns STATUS_USER_APC when an APC is delivered to the thread.
+WaitForSingleObject() is a wrapper that simply ignores this value and waits again.

+### InitialNtTestAlertCreateProcessInjection

+This is an example of an injection technique that uses the initial NtTestAlert.

+### AlertableStateApcPending

+This example shows what happens when you enter an alertable state after queueing an APC.

+### QueueApcAndNtTestAlert

+This example shows how NtTestAlert can be used to execute pending APCs.

+### SimpleUserApcDriver

+A driver that lets a user mode caller to run 2 functions:

+1 - SimpleNtQueueApcThread: A simple implementation that shows how a user APC can be queued from kernel mode.

+2 - SimpleNtWaitForSingleObject: A simple implementation of NtWaitForSingleObject for event objects.

+### SimpleUserApcDriverTester

+Test the SimpleNtQueueApcThread function.

+### SimpleUserApcWaitTester

+Test the SimpleNtWaitForSingleObject function.